rubinius/rubinius/web/_includes/instructions.markdown

    Create a new `ConstantScope` object for the given Module on the stack.
    This scope is chained off the current scope of the method.

-   This also sets the scope of the current `CompiledMethod` to the new `ConstantScope`.
+   This also sets the scope of the current `CompiledCode` to the new `ConstantScope`.